 Definitely looking forward to seeing Marvel’s Dr. Strange with Benedict Cumberbatch.
 Passengers looks like a winner, and of course, Star Wars VIII!!

-You’re a writer; so what’s your story, or
+You’re a writer; so what’s your story, or what inspired you?

 I got started writing at 7 when I wrote a story about a leprechaun.
 I think (either a leprechaun or an elf).
 My teacher said it was a good story.
 Then, as now, I take some things completely literally.
 If my teacher thought I had a good story, then I needed to sell that story.
 My friend suggested we get copies made, which involved some parental logistics but soon I had my copies and went door to door, selling my story for a quarter.
 Not a single person bought, which is mystifying and heartless (when an eight year old comes to your door selling an elf story for a quarter, you give the kid a quarter).
 I did not take any rejection from this – my teacher said it was a good story.